raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 ---

-### local waste, global fixes
+### local, global, short-term, long-term

-The practical problem with balancing architectural waste on a single task against technical debt is that architectural waste is a *local* concern, while technical debt is a *global* concern.
+The practical problem with balancing architectural waste on a task against technical debt, is that architectural waste is a *local* and *immediate* concern, while technical debt is a *global* and *long-term* concern.

-Consider the example from above of building software with a framework.
-When first adopted, a framework imposes waste in the form of additional learning required to get up to speed on how to do things within the framework's model.
-Thereafter, it continues to impose waste in the form of the abstraction tax.
+First, let's consider what happens when we decide that it is fastest and simplest to write "Vanilla JS" to implement a feature.
+But every developer has their own particular idea of what constitutes "Vanilla JS," thus an application or service written in "Vanilla JS" can wind up being a hodgepodge of barely compatible piles of code, with much overlap and duplication of functionality, precariously glued together.

+So we might decide that we should invest our time learning and implementing an application framework.
+The framework will impose a standard way to solve many problems, and while we will lose some time on our individual feature, but if everyone programs to the same framework, we'll all eliminate the waste of working with a badly integrated set of idiosyncratic features.
+Many teams consider this an excellent choice.

+But it is a choice that affects every programmer on every team that works with the code base.
+Frameworks are *global* choices.

+Second, let's consider the question of whether to write a particular feature using [bog standard] imperative JavaScript, or to write it in a more functional, immutable data style.

+We might reason that the team we have today is familiar with functional programming style, and that an immutable data style will allow the team today to have more confidence in getting a feature written quickly without sacrificing reliability.
+(Other teams might have a different perspective, but let's go with this one for the sake of argument.)
+But we might also fear that in the future, we may have individually moved on to other projects.
+Will our replacements be as comfortable working with ideas like copy-on-write semantics?
+If not, we might be shipping faster topday, but creating waste in the future as our new colleagues have to get up to speed on our programming style.

+Decisions about programming style, patterns, and paradigms are *long-term* concerns.

+As a rule, the tension between eliminating waste in a lean programming fashion and managing technical debt is the tension between optimizing for local, short-term results against optimizing for global, long-term results.

 ---